gletort/FishFeats/docs/Known-errors-and-solutions.md

 ## Tested and working configurations

-Here we proposed the list of package versions that were installed on several python environment, with the corresponding operating system, that worked fine for us.
+Here we proposed the list of versions that worked fine for us.
+For some versions, we provide the full list of package versions that were installed on several python environment, with the corresponding operating system, that worked fine for us.

 For each set-up, we list first the graphical info that we get with `napari --info`, then the link to the full yaml file.